nishantamalik/PowerBI_Data_Analysis/README.md

 Using Sample data collected from Youtube channel(Chandoo), have completed three tasks:

-Data Cleaning using PowerQuery
+1)Data Cleaning using PowerQuery
-Data Analysis, Modelling and Visualisation using PowerPivot Trend Forecasting
+2)Data Analysis, Modelling and Visualisation using PowerPivot 3)Trend Forecasting